Complete Guide to Implementing OpenTelemetry in Go Applications

 Use powerful filters to analyze your tracing data from the Gin application

-You can also visualize your tracing data with the help of flamegraphs and Gantt charts.
+You can also visualize your tracing data with flamegraphs and Gantt charts to identify exactly which part of a request caused a delay.

 Flamegraphs and Gantt charts visualization